Tjoosten/tec-opendata/README.md

 #OpenData @ TEC

 As you may know, the TEC are opening up their data.
-Sadly, they are providing it [here](http://) in a ESRI Shapefile format.
+Sadly, they are providing it [here](http://geoportail.wallonie.be/geocatalogue?search-theme=theme_30&search-subtheme=soustheme_3040) in a ESRI Shapefile format.
-To allow developpers and open data enthusiast to play with it, I wrote a simple python script that read the files and generate json files and GTFS files.
+To allow developpers and open data enthusiasts to play with it, I wrote a simple python script that read the files and generate json and GTFS files.

 You need two dependencies in order to run the extract.py script (one to read shapefiles and the other to translate Lambert to WGS84).

-You can install it with pip :
+You can install them with pip :

 ```
 pip install pyshp